Correctness Rules

 |---|---|---|

-no-missing-injectable | error | Provider in module missing @Injectable() |
+no-missing-injectable | error | Provider with constructor deps missing @Injectable() |

 no-duplicate-routes | error | Same method + path twice in a controller |